Cancel anytime

 Core Business Areas

-- Aerospace/High Strength: Produces high-strength aluminum alloys and engineered solutions for the aerospace, defense, and industrial sectors.
-Includes plate, sheet, extrusions, and forgings.
+- Aerospace/High Strength: Produces high-strength aluminum alloys for aerospace, defense, and industrial applications.

-- Automotive Extrusions: Manufactures aluminum extrusions for automotive applications, focusing on structural components and safety systems.
-This area provides lightweighting solutions for vehicles.
+- Automotive Extrusions: Manufactures aluminum extrusions for automotive structural components, crash management systems, and other applications.

-- General Engineering: Supplies a broad range of aluminum products for general engineering applications including industrial, consumer durables, and other sectors.
+- General Engineering: Supplies aluminum products for a wide range of general engineering and industrial uses.

 Leadership and Structure